cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ### Implementation

 The player info processing will handle an in-memory map of player addresses to their information: `map[string]*types.PlayerInfo`.
-Create a new file to encapsulate this whole process.
+Create a new file to encapsulate this whole processing.
 Start by creating a helper that automatically populates it with empty values when information is missing:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/migrations/v1tov2/migration_player_info.go#L11-L23]
 func getOrNewPlayerInfoInMap(infoSoFar *map[string]*types.PlayerInfo, playerIndex string) (playerInfo *types.PlayerInfo) {